1. Become a Driver

 You don’t necessarily have to adopt or foster to support children in the foster care system.
-If you feel as though you aren’t completely ready or just cannot foster or adopt due to circumstance, you can provide respite care.
+If you feel as though you cannot foster or adopt due to circumstance, you can provide respite care.
 Respite care gives foster parents a break from caregiving and allows them time with their families and to themselves.
 This can mean babysitting or acting as an emergency foster care parent.
 This is the perfect way for anyone to evaluate whether or not they are ready for foster parenting yet staying actively involved.

-If you’ve made it this far you might be a great candidate to get involved to help children in foster care.
+You might be a great candidate to help children in foster care.
 Whatever you can do could go along way.
 Get involved in your local community today!

 Written by: Jade de Perio